todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 class SampleAndHold : public ComputerCard
 {
 public:
-	virtual void ProcessSample() // executed every sample at 48kHz {
+	virtual void ProcessSample() // executed every sample, at 48kHz {
 		// Update audio out 1 with value from audio in 1,
 		// only if rising edge seen on pulse 1 input if (PulseIn1RisingEdge()) AudioOut1(AudioIn1());
 	}
 };

 int main()
 {
 	// Create and run our new Sample and Hold SampleAndHold sh;
 	sh.Run();
 }